abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 encourages that is something to be looked on askance, as if it were untrustworthy.

-On a certain level when one first approaches the teachings, like in the morning chanting: Birth is dukkha, ageing is dukkha, sickness is dukkha, death is dukkha, separation is dukkha, association is dukkha: everything’s dukkha.
-One can think, “Wow, this is a miserable teaching.”
+On a certain level, when one first approaches the teachings one can think, “Wow, this is a miserable teaching.”
+Like in the morning
+chanting: Birth is dukkha, ageing is dukkha, sickness is dukkha, death is dukkha, separation is dukkha, association is dukkha: everything’s dukkha.

 But then when one investigates: “Well, what does the Buddha actually encourage you to do?
 What does he lay out as a path of practice and